DataLib-ECP/ncmpi_vol/README.md

 ## How to use
 * Include library header
-  + include "ncmpi_vol.h" in the source file that register the PnetCDF VOL with HDF5
+  + include "ncmpi_vol.h" in the source file that registers the PnetCDF VOL with HDF5
   + "ncmpi_vol.h" is located in the include directory under the install path
 * Link library
   + link "libncmpi_vol.a"